nartix/expressjs-api/README.md

 ## About the project

 This API was built using ExpressJS and utilizes PostgreSQL as its database.
-It is deployed on a Kubernetes cluster.
+It is deployed on a self-managed Kubernetes cluster.

 Live Demo: <a href='https://expressjs.ferozfaiz.com/'>expressjs.ferozfaiz.com</a>